WHO AM I?

 After a year of long distance, I packed my bags and moved out west to San Jose, California to start my greatest adventure with Tim.
 We got married in Oaxaca, Mexico in August 2019.

 Where to next?
-Trying to navigate working full-time while powering a blog, on top of launching a destination wedding business and planning our honeymoon in summer of 2020.
+Trying to navigate working full-time while powering a blog, on top of being pregnant during a pandemic.
+Seetting our sights on a move to the Pacific Northwest in 2022.
 Stay tuned!

 You are an explorer.
 Your mission is to document and observe the world around you as if you’ve never seen it before.
 Take notes, collect things you find, document your findings.
 Notice patterns, focus on one thing at a time.
 Record what you are drawn to.